 “With only seven ingredients and a product packed with proteins and [fiber], this is a bakon for the kings, not for the clowns,” he said in tongue-in-cheek reference to Ronald McDonald, the mascot of Burger King’s top competitor.

-Burger King’s foray into plant-based food has also resulted in meatless (and sometimes all vegan) pop-ups around the world, including in Germany, Spain, the UK, Israel, Costa Rica, and more.
+Burger King’s foray into plant-based food has also resulted in meatless (and sometimes all vegan) pop-ups around the world, which, in addition to the new outpost in Denmark, includes locations in Germany, Spain, the UK, Israel, Costa Rica, and more.
 The placement of La Vie’s bacon—first previewed to British consumers through its Bristol and London popups—on Burger King UK’s permanent menu shows that the fast-food giant is directly converting learnings from these events into new offerings.

 Outside of Europe, Burger King works with other companies to add vegan food to its menus, including in Latin America where it partnered with The Not Company (NotCo) to offer its NotChicken—plant-based chicken created with the help of artificial intelligence.

 The plant-based revolution at Burger King began in its home country in 2019 when it worked with Impossible Foods to add the first plant-based burger, the Impossible Whopper, to its more than 7,000 locations across the United States.

 Burger King has explored other plant-based possibilities with its longtime partner Impossible Foods—including a meatless pork-filled Croissan’wich and plant-based chicken sandwiches—but none have seemed to stick yet.
 While Burger King’s plant-based developments abroad are vast and growing, the fast-food chain has yet to add vegan bacon to its US menu.
 For its part, Impossible Foods teased the development of a vegan bacon back in 2020 but that product has yet to materialize.